2019 Cricket World Cup: Venues

 The fixture list for the tournament was released on 26 April 2018 after the completion of an ICC meeting in Kolkata, India.
 London Stadium had been named as a possible venue in the planning stages, and in January 2017, the ICC completed an inspection of the ground, confirming that the pitch dimensions would be compliant with the requirements to host ODI matches.
 However, when the fixtures were announced, London Stadium was not included as a venue.
 All of the venues used are in England except for Sophia Gardens, which is in Wales.
 The final was scheduled for 14 July 2019 at Lord's in London.

 Squads

 All the participating teams had to submit the names of their respective World Cup squads by 23 April 2019.
 The teams were allowed to change players in their 15-man squad anytime up to seven days before the start of the tournament.
 New Zealand was the first team to announce their World Cup squad.
 The oldest player of the tournament was South African player Imran Tahir, who was 40 years old, while the youngest was Afghan spinner Mujeeb Ur Rahman, who was 18.

 Match officials

-In April 2019, the ICC named the officials for the tournament.
+In April 2019, the ICC named the officials for the tournament, 16 umpires and six match referees.
 Ian Gould announced that he would retire as an umpire following the conclusion of the tournament.